Thursday, June 27, 2013

 Sabbath School Manifesto and Training Articles

-4 Ways to make Sabbath School Great Again
+4 Ways to Make Sabbath School Great Again

 This is my Vision and Mission Statement of how to have a healthy life-giving church.
 Just like the early Seventh-day Adventist movement, it all starts with effective holistic Sabbath School classes!

-The Secret of our Strength
+The Secret of Our Strength

 Using the story of the strongman Samson, the strength of the Seventh-day Adventist Church is explored particularly focusing on well-run holistic Sabbath school classes.